Concordium/concordium.github.io/source/mainnet/net/nodes/baker-ubuntu.rst

 .. dropdown:: Configure the node with validator keys on Testnet

    #.
-Move the JSON file with the baker keys you generated to the server that's running the node.
+Move the JSON file with the validator keys you generated to the server that's running the node.
-      Store it, for example, in ``/home/user/concordium/baker-credentials.json``.
+      Store it, for example, in ``/home/user/concordium/validator-credentials.json``.

    #.
 In the terminal, enter: